samueldsingh/data-engineering/day-3.md

 - **Interpreted language** is where the source code is executed directly without the need for a separate compilation step.
 In an interpreted language, the code is read, interpreted, and executed line by line by an interpreter.

 ## 2. Why is python popular nowadays?
-Data Science and Machine Learning: Python has emerged as a leading language for data science and machine learning.
-Its rich ecosystem of libraries, including NumPy, Pandas, and scikit-learn, coupled with frameworks like TensorFlow and PyTorch, make Python a go-to choice for data scientists and machine learning practitioners.
-Python's simplicity and readability also make it a preferred language for prototyping and experimentation in these fields.
+- Python has emerged as a leading language for data science and machine learning.
+- Its rich ecosystem of libraries, including NumPy, Pandas, and scikit-learn, coupled with frameworks like TensorFlow and PyTorch, make Python a go-to choice for data scientists and machine learning practitioners.
+- Python's simplicity and readability also make it a preferred language for prototyping and experimentation in these fields.

 ## 3. Features of Python